Kalibr1/capstone-project-chat-with-data/readme.md

-Here is the raw Markdown code for your README.md.
-You can copy everything from line 5 to the end of this comment block.

----

 # Capstone Project: Chat with Data

 This is my project for the Generative AI capstone.
 I built a Streamlit app that lets you have a conversation with a database full of movies.